poing/blazon/README.md

 ```

 ## Usage
-Create any classes in the /src folder and they will be autoloaded and available for use.
+Create any classes in the /src folder with the App namespace and they will be autoloaded and available for use.

 ## Issues - how to help?
 If you find any bugs, issues errors or believe we could add further useful functionality let us know via the github [issues page](https://github.com/cringer/psr4-template/issues) for this project here - [https://github.com/cringer/psr4-template/issues](https://github.com/cringer/psr4-template/issues).